BIDS/MLStatsForum/index.md

 please register [here](https://www.benty-fields.com/register) and join the [Berkeley Statistics and Machine Learning Forum](https://www.benty-fields.com/manage_jc?groupid=191). -->

+**Please sign up for our google group on https://groups.google.com/forum/#!forum/berkeleymlforum in order to receive updates and announcements**

 Our meetings are located in the BIDS space for the semester (190 Doe Library).

 ### Upcoming sessions